memecoder12345678/DCry-Ransomware-PoC/docs/FAQ.md

 ### 🧪 What’s the goal of this project?

-For education.
-To help researchers, students, and reverse engineers understand how real ransomware works.
+For educational purposes.
+To help researchers, students, and reverse engineers understand how real ransomware works, and also to prove that Python is not useless, we are.
 **It’s 100% PoC.
 Don’t use it for evil 😇.**